|

 Cassandra

-paints to make colourful abstract paintings expressing her
+leftover paints to make colourful abstract paintings expressing

-ecological convictions, and whose interest in nature led her
+her ecological convictions, and whose interest in nature led

-which is more dense than fabric, and these first ecoprints
+paper, which is more dense than fabric, and these first ecoprints

 were stunning.
 Using fallen leaves, flowers and seed pods